Click here for a little information on Paul John Stanbery: https://butlerphil.org/about/staff/

 Mr. Stanbery composed original music specifically for several such presentations.
 His work with the Lima Symphony also included educational concerts in schools, as well as the presentation of the “KidStuff” programs in tandem with the Lima Public Libraries.
 Under his watch, the BPO has established four separate scholarship opportunities for young musicians and singers.

-Paul lives on a five acre “ranch” just west of Hamilton with his wife, the artist Patricia Jackson Stanbery.
+Paul lives in Cincinnati with his wife, the artist Patricia Jackson Stanbery.
 All six of their kids (Aaron, Angela, Adam, Katie, Pete, and Benjamin) have grown up and moved out!

 Pat and Paul have 10 grandchildren — Isaac, Joshua, Albert, Leah, Merle, Claire, William, Finley, Henry, and Oren — who fill their lives with joy!